likicv/usysml-test-cases/test_cases.md

 ## Description

-A `Part` element with no type may be specified.
+A `Part` element may have no type specified.

 ## SysML v2 textual notation